Rob Lowe: Sex tape

-In 1988, Lowe, who was 24 years old at the time, was involved in a sex scandal over a videotape of him having sex with two females: Tara Siebert who was 22 and her younger friend Lena Jan Parsons who was 16 years old at the time.
+In 1988, Lowe, who was 24 years old at the time, was involved in a sex scandal over a videotape of him having sex with two people, one of whom was 22 and the other her 16-year-old friend.
 The three met at Club Rio, an Atlanta nightclub.
-They were videotaped the night before the Democratic National Convention in Atlanta, Georgia.
-As the age of consent in Georgia was 14 at the time (until 1995 when it was raised to 16), both were of legal age to engage in sexual activity, although 18 was the legal age to be involved in such a recording.
+They were videotaped the night before the 1988 Democratic National Convention in Atlanta, Georgia.
+As the age of consent in Georgia was 14 at the time (in 1995 it was raised to 16), both were of legal age to engage in sexual activity, but 18 was the legal age to be involved in such a recording.
 At the time, Lowe was campaigning for Michael Dukakis.
 Eventually, his career rebounded and Lowe mocked his own behavior during two post-scandal appearances as host of Saturday Night Live.

 Sobriety

 Lowe began drinking heavily as a teenager.
 His early fame allowed him to lead a hard-partying lifestyle that was covered extensively in the tabloids.
 In 1990, two years following the sex tape scandal, Lowe decided to quit drinking and completed an extensive alcohol rehabilitation program.
 He has maintained sobriety ever since, saying it was the best decision of his life.
 Adopting a daily Transcendental Meditation practice has been instrumental to his well-being.
 "It's changed my life," says Lowe.